coinbase/coinbase-php/README.md

 ### Resource references

-In some cases the API will return resource references in place of exanded resource objects.
-This references can be expanded by refreshing them.
+In some cases the API will return resource references in place of expanded resource objects.
+These references can be expanded by refreshing them.

 ```php
 $deposit = $this->client->getAccountDeposit($account, $depositId);